W251 R-Class EGR Issues

 1714220414968.png

-They were damaging these cables but check one which seems to have damaged and it was fine inside.
+Someone had damaged these cables, but I checked the one that looked damaged and it was fine inside.

 Download attachments